Organosilicon chemistry: Silyl hydrides

 Tris(trimethylsilyl)silane is a well-investigated hydrosilane.

 The silicon to hydrogen bond is longer than the C–H bond (148 compared to 105 pm) and weaker (299 compared to 338 kJ/mol).
 Hydrogen is more electronegative than silicon hence the naming convention of silyl hydrides.
 Commonly the presence of the hydride is not mentioned in the name of the compound.
 Triethylsilane has the formula Et_{3}SiH.
 Phenylsilane is PhSiH_{3}.
 The parent compound SiH_{4} is called silane.

 Silylium ions

 Silylium ions have general formula [SiRR]^{+}.
 They are more stable in the gas phase than the corresponding carbocations, because silicon is more electropositive than carbon.
 However, silicon stabilizes higher coordination numbers than carbon, such that silylium ions are much less stable and more electrophilic in condensed phases.
+Thus for example trimethylsilyl hydrogen sulfate is a covalent ester in sulfuric acid solution, rather than dissociated ions.

-They can be isolated with noncoordinating solvents and anions; typically, they are synthesized via hydride abstraction from a hydrosilane.
+Silylium ions can be isolated with noncoordinating solvents and anions.
+Typically, they are synthesized via hydride abstraction from a hydrosilane.